oracle/weblogic-toolkit-ui/documentation/2.0/content/concepts/_index.md

   For example, a value of `.us.mycompany.com,.emea.mycompany.com,.apac.mycompany.com` will skip the proxy for any DNS name that ends in one of the three domain names.

+##### GitHub API Credentials

+GitHub rate limits anonymous API requests, which can negatively impact WKT UI functionality.
+By simply creating a personal access token on your GitHub account and providing the token value in the `GitHub Token` field, WKT UI will use this token for all API calls, thus bypassing the anonymous API rate limits.
+Note that this token does not require any permissions on your own projects, it is simply attached to the API requests so that GitHub knows who is making them.

+##### Linux Disable Hardware Acceleration

+This section is only visible when running WKT UI on Linux.
+The `Disable Hardware Acceleration` switch allows you to tell Electron's embedded Chromium browser to disable hardware acceleration, in case hardware acceleration is causing problems.

+##### AppImage WKT Tools Configuration

+This section is only visible when running the Linux AppImage executable.
+Since WKT UI cannot update the executable, the `WKT Tools External Staging Directory` allows you to specify a location where updated versions of the embedded WKT tools should be stored.
+This directory must be writable by the user running WKT UI.

 ##### Logging Configuration

 Using this section, you can configure the logging output level and control the log file directory.
 The defaults are: